 The Hairy Bikers' pavlova recipe uses ripe summer strawberries, but you can try making it with stewed fruits in winter.
 A great make-ahead dessert that's gluten-free, too.

-Preheat the oven to 150C/300F/Gas 2.
+Preheat the oven to 150C/Fan 130F/Gas 2.
 Place a 25cm/10in dinner plate on a sheet of baking parchment and draw around it.
-Turn the paper over, and set to one side.

 Spoon the meringue into the circle and shape with the back of a serving spoon or rubber spatula to create a large meringue nest, with soft peaks rising on all sides.
 Place in the centre of the oven and bake for 1 hour until very lightly coloured and crisp on the outside.
 (If the meringue seems to be becoming too brown, reduce the temperature of the oven).
-After 1 hour, turn the oven off and leave the meringue for a further hour.
+Turn the oven off and leave the meringue for a further hour.

 Remove from the oven and leave to cool completely.

 Up to 2 hours before serving, carefully release the meringue from the baking parchment, using a spatula if necessary, and place onto a large serving plate.
 Whip the cream until soft peaks form and spoon into the centre of the meringue.
 Top with the strawberries, raspberries and blueberries, and the Cape gooseberries if using.
 Cut the passion fruit and scrape the pulp over.

 Decorate with sprigs of mint and dust with sifted icing sugar to serve.

 The meringue base can be made up to 8 hours in advance, simply top with cream and fruit just before serving.